NuGet/Home/designs/NuGet-RemoteFileService.md

 At one point, the design of this interface passed in URIs...we moved to PackageIdentity and storing in the MemoryCache to tighten security of the feature.

+We also, chose to only key off of PackageIdentity, instead of PackageIdentity and a package source...staying consistent with our treatment of unique package idenities as the same, regardless of where they come from.

+Performance - we've discussed whether the quantity of calls we make for search, icons, licenses is a problem in standalone or Codespaces-connected scenarios.
+As these calls are async, and in similar quantity to earlier codepaths (for search tab scenarios at least), my impression is that this won't be a bottleneck.
+I've not done a profiling exercise to confirm.

 ### References